jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 >When the interview is over, summarize my performance.

 This may not be the best prompt, but it can easily be adjusted.
-The LLM may not know anything about the company, but at a minimum, it gives you a chance to practice for an interview.
+Even if imperfect, it gives you a safe environment to practice.

 # Exposure
 Once you've prepared your materials, the next step is exposure.